You dropped your phone in the swimming pool. Now what?

 At that time, I didn’t know what to do and made the wrong decisions.
 Some modern phones are waterproof, but others aren’t, and an accident involving water can be fatal.
 I’d like to share these hints with you on what to do if your phone decides to take a bath.

 - The first thing you should do NOW is a backup!
 You’ve heard this before, but have you done anything about it?
 It’s always better to be safe than sorry.
 Your photos, videos and musics, your apps and game data – everything could literally sink in water.
-We offer a simple, yet easy solution: avast!
-Mobile Backup protects your data against such accidents.
-Try now the free basic version from Google Play Store.
+We offer a simple, yet easy solution: Avast Mobile Backup protects your data against such accidents.
+Try the free basic version from Google Play Store.

 - TURN YOUR PHONE OFF If your phone was dropped into water, the first thing to do is TURN IT OFF.
 And not only press the on/off button, but also remove the battery and cards completely.
 It’s a race against time.
 Each second is vital to avoid an electric shock and motherboard crash.